Skip to main content

 How do we measure success without obsessing over the scale?

 The scale is the worst single tool to track metabolic progress.
-Water shifts, glycogen, and muscle gain can all hide real fat loss.
+Water weight, glycogen, and muscle gain can all hide fat loss.
 We track:

 • Body composition: The ratio of fat to lean muscle mass, ideally with a DEXA scan every 6 to 12 months.